wrightmat/dnd-eberron/characters/Shahiri.md

 ### Backstory

-Used to be a guard or soldier and no longer is (because some people died who she was supposed to protect).
+Used to be a guard or soldier and no longer is (because some people died who she was supposed to protect, including her mother).
 Has been doing mercenary work more recently.

-Path of the Beast is from partial lycanthropy that she got from her brother(?)
+Path of the Beast is from partial lycanthropy that she got from her brother(?).
+She was hunting it when she accidentally killed her mother.

 ### Motivation and Goal(s)